oblador/react-native-vector-icons/MIGRATION.md

-# TODO
-* Does the function signature for getImageSource for Fontawesome make sense, should we move the style icon earlier?
-* Export types?
-* Test the other targets
-  * macOS
-  * windows
-  * web
-Expo
-* Has own font loading mechanism
-* Need to see how this will work

-# Notes for the migration announcement
-* Native typescript support
-* Deprecations
-  * react-vector-icons compatibility
-  * Icon.Button
-  * getFontFamily
-  * getRawGlyphMap
-  * hasIcon
-  * getStyledIconSet
-* Major upgrade for all fonts
-* materialcommunityicons now material-design-icons

 # Migration from react-native-vector-icons

 @react-native-vector-icons requires close to no setup, so you will need to undo a couple of things when you migrate.